git-commit-id/git-commit-id-maven-plugin/README.md

                         The path for the to be generated properties file, it's relative to ${project.basedir} The default value is ${project.build.outputDirectory}/git.properties

-                        *Note*: If you plan to set the generateGitPropertiesFilename-Path to a location where usally the source-files comes from (e.g. src/main/resources) and experience that your IDE (e.g. eclipse) invokes "Maven Project Builder" once every second, the chances that you are using an IDE where the src-folder is a watched folder for files that are *only* edited by humans is pretty high.
+                        *Note*: If you plan to set the generateGitPropertiesFilename-Path to a location where usually the source-files comes from (e.g. src/main/resources) and experience that your IDE (e.g. eclipse) invokes "Maven Project Builder" once every second, the chances that you are using an IDE where the src-folder is a watched folder for files that are *only* edited by humans is pretty high.
-                                For further information refer to the manual for your specifc IDE and check the worflow of "incremental project builders".
+                                For further information refer to the manual for your specific IDE and check the workflow of "incremental project builders".
                                 In order to fix this problem we recommend to set the generateGitPropertiesFilename-Path to a target folder (e.g. ${project.build.outputDirectory}) since this is the place where all derived/generated resources should go.